 - Are there specific shelf requirements?
 And what type of shelf will house the products?

-- What type of lighting will be used?
+- What type of lighting will a store use?

 - Is your packaging designed to sell?
 To warn?
 Or to display?

-- Is there any product information that must legally be included on the packaging?
+- Is there any product information that we must legally include on the packaging?